Illustrated flow chart showing the logic of use cases in UX design

 What is a Use Case in UX?

-A use case in UX refers to situations that outline how a user interacts with a product or service.
-Each use case starts with a user goal and ends when the system fulfills that goal.
-The use case details this process through simple and active steps.
+Each use case starts with a user goal and ends when the system fulfills that goal, and the use case details this process through simple and active steps.

 Example of checkout page as a use case in user experience.